 Our ability to utilize our federal net operating loss, carryforwards and federal tax credit will be limited under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, (the Code).
 The limitations apply if an "ownership change," as defined by Section 382, occurs.
 Generally, an ownership change occurs if the percentage of the value of the stock that is owned by one or more direct or indirect "five percent shareholders" increases by more than 50% over their lowest ownership percentage at any time during the applicable testing period (typically three years).
 During the year ended December 31, 2016, we experienced an "ownership change", and in the year ended December 31, 2017 our acquisition of Essentialis resulted in an ownership change, of which both changes will limit our ability to utilize our existing and acquired net operating losses and other tax attributes to offset taxable income.
-In addition, we also raised capital in October 2019 and June 2020 that may further limit our ability to utilize our net operating losses and other tax attributes to offset U.S. federal taxable income will be subject to limitations, which could potentially result in increased future tax liability to use our pre-
+In addition, we also raised capital in October 2019, June 2020 and March 2022 that may further limit our ability to utilize our net operating losses and other tax attributes to offset taxable income.
+As a result, if we earn net taxable income, our ability to use our pre-change net operating loss carryforwards and other tax attributes to offset U.S. federal taxable income will be subject to limitations, which could potentially result in increased future tax liability to us.